 - If you don’t like spinach, just increase the broccoli content.
 If broccoli is too heavy for your digestion just use more cauliflower.
 The spinach, green peas and basil will still help to “paint” a delicious green soup.

-- Another vegan version is to use cashew cream or raw cashews instead of green peas.
+- Another vegan version is to use cashew cream or raw cashews instead of green peas and or coconut milk.

 - All eaters could try chicken broth instead of the vegetable broth and use cheddar cheese instead of the coconut milk.
 The result would be a tasty broccoli cheddar soup.